PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 - [x] Sprint scope is defined at the Sprint Planning and cannot be changed
 - [ ] No changes are made that would endanger the Sprint Goal
 - [x] The Sprint Goal is changed frequently to reflect the status of the remaining work
 ___
 #### Question:
+How much work must the Developers do to a Product Backlog item it selects for a Sprint?
+(choose the best answer)
+- [ ] All development work, except for specialized ones that require additional resources such as environments and tools.
+- [ ] Analysis, specification, architecture, design, programming, testing, documentation, and deployment.
+- [x] As much as negotiated with the Product Owner and in conformance with the Definition of Done.
+- [ ] As much as possible.
+___
+#### Question:
 Who has the authority to cancel the Sprint?